Custom software & automations · built & owned

 I have built this exact thing dozens of times.

-CRMs, client portals, booking systems, internal dashboards, link shorteners, PWAs, AI tools.
-Real production software running real businesses, built on React, TypeScript, Supabase, and Vercel.
+CRMs, client portals, booking systems, internal dashboards, link shorteners, PWAs, AI agents, and the automated workflows that tie them all together.
+Real production software running real businesses, built on React, TypeScript, Supabase, Vercel, and n8n.

 You are not my first build, and you will not be hostage to a platform or a project manager.
 You will talk to me, watch it take shape, and own every piece of it at the end.